tonyroberts/home-upkeep/README.md

-# Home Assistant Integration: Home Upkeep
+# Home Upkeep - A Task Tracker for Home Assistant

 Home Upkeep is a local 'to-do' list for recurring and non-recurring household tasks, such as cleaning, gardening and maintenance chores.